TheLustriVA/PySleepGen/Notes/design_notes.md

 17) <<Your entire body is now at peace, relaxed into the soft land of sleep>> (variations on confirming that your body is asleep)
 17) <<Every cell in your body floats in a deep world of slumber>> (variations on confirming your body is asleep)

+## What I'm learning while building this

+ - It's probably better to work with replacement grammers than such large chunks of interchangable narrative.
+Should be a lot easier to implement with f-strings too.